andraugust/andraugust.github.io/quantum-2.md

 $$

-By inspection, the position-space uncertainty is related to the momentum-space uncertainty by $$\sigma_x \sigma_p = \hbar/2$$, which is the lower limit on simultaneous uncertainty.
+Which is also a Gaussian, but with a wave factor.
+By inspection, the position-space uncertainty is related to the momentum-space uncertainty by $$\sigma_x \sigma_p = \hbar/2$$, which is the lower limit of the Heisenberg uncertainty relation.

 Plugging $$\psi(x,0)$$ into the SE we find that it's _not_ a solution.
 This shouldn't come as a surprise—we already showed that solutions are planewaves of the form $$A \exp i(kx-\omega t)$$.
-So technically wave-packets don't describe single particles, _but_ we can add several planewaves together such that their superposition _approximates_ a wavepacket, and the sum of planewaves _is_ a solution to the SE, so in this sense wavepackets are physically realistic.
+So technically wave-packets don't describe single particles, _but_ we can add several planewaves together such that their superposition _approximates_ a wavepacket, and the sum of planewaves _is_ a solution of the SE, and in this sense wavepackets are physically realistic.

 Plugging $$\bar \psi(p,0)$$ into the general solution and taking the integral gives